Ms. Alina Fayaz is currently pursuing a Bachelor's in International Relations from National Defence University, Islamabad.

 Present in the Gojal region of Hunza Valley, Gilgit Baltistan, the Attabad Lake was a beautiful accident of nature that happened in January 2010 due to a regional landslide.
 In the region of Gilgit Baltistan, this lake has attracted many tourists and provides many tourist activities including jet-skiing, fishing, and boating.

 Although Attabad Lake itself has mesmerizing beauty, it has a tragic history.
-The landslide which created this beautiful tourist attraction sadly resulted in twenty deaths and a five-month blockage of the Hunza River water flow.
+The landslide that created this beautiful tourist attraction sadly resulted in twenty deaths and a five-month blockage of the Hunza River water flow.
 During the time of crisis, many Pakistani political leaders, including Nawaz Sharif, Shahbaz Sharif, and Yousuf Raza Gillani, also visited the lake and announced relief for the victims and their families.
 The downstream area was under serious threat of flood and had to be evacuated.

 The naturally created lake runs through Hunza Valley and now after 11 years, the Attabad Lake serves as a source of livelihood for many people as many guest houses and hotels are formed in the nearby region.
-The clear blue water surrounded by the snow-capped peaks of Karakoram mountains gives an appropriate description of poets’ imaginations.
+The clear blue water surrounded by the snow-capped peaks of the Karakoram mountains gives an appropriate description of the poets’ imaginations.

 Karakoram Highway

 According to the history of Attabad Lake, many areas of the Karakoram Highway that pass from this region have been submerged due to this landslide.
 The Karakoram Highway patch was 24 km long and was realigned with five tunnels at the Attabad Barrier Lake.
-Nearly $275 million were spent on the realignment project and was inaugurated by the prime minister at that time, Mian Nawaz Sharif, on September 14, 2015.
+Nearly $275 million was spent on the realignment project which was inaugurated by the prime minister at that time, Mian Nawaz Sharif, on September 14, 2015.

-The road link between China and Pakistan was thus refurbished and the trade continued between the two countries.
+The road link between China and Pakistan was thus refurbished and trade continued between the two countries.
 Currently, the track comes under the umbrella of the China-Pakistan Economic Corridor (CPEC).
 This connection, at an elevation of 4,693 meters, is the highest paved international highway in the world.

 Ever since the creation of this eye-catching lake, it has served as a spot for tourist attractions.
-The color of the lake is unique and has developed an utter desire for tourists to witness this deep blue color, serving as a prime tourist and Instagram photo spot.
+The colour of the lake is unique and has developed an utter desire for tourists to witness this deep blue colour, serving as a prime tourist and Instagram photo spot.
 The barren treetops in the middle of the lake give an insight into what led to the creation of this natural treasure.

-The setting sunshine mixed with a deep shade of turquoise turns water into fire, with a bright contrast of orange hue penetrating the mighty mountains surrounding the 25-kilometer-long lake.
+The setting sunshine mixed with a deep shade of turquoise turns water into fire, with a bright contrast of orange hue penetrating the mighty mountains surrounding the 25-kilometre-long lake.
 The beauty does not come to an end when the sun sets, as the moonlight brings a whole new level of mesmerizing grace to the sight.

 It is not difficult to get captured in the serenity that the lake might offer.
 Water sports and hiking paths are available, with an expanding number of hotels to accommodate the growing influx of visitors.